sophiebatten123/SudokuGame/README.md

 ![Colour Scheme]()

-- The sites primary colours are blue, white, and yellow.
+- The sites primary colours are blues and whites.
 The image above displays the original colour scheme chosen for the website.
 These colours were chosen based on peace and tranquillity aiming to relax the user and prevent any strain on their eyes during the game.

 - Pastel shades were chosen to create a soft texture to the website; whilst ensuring text behind was readable.